tobixen/getline-extras/tobixen-thoughts.md

 * **flexible loan** aka **flex-loan** - borrower can withdraw funds whenever (as long as he's backed by lenders with available balance) and deposit whenever, a withdrawal efficiently means to take up a loan, and a deposit is automatically considered as a payback.
 A flex-loan should still have minimum repayment terms.
 (Those terms may be hard coded globally in getline, or they may be set individually by each borrower).
 * **credit line** - available funds for a flex-loan
 * **overcommitted credit line** - if an investor has set limits for several potential borrowers and has available balance in the wallet, the credit line is said to be overcommitted.
+* **defaulted loan** - a loan that is most likely never going to be repaid.
+The full amount owed is considered a loss for the lenders.
+We stop calculating interests.
+* **ghost repayments** - repayments on a loan that has defaulted.
+Since we've already counted the full loan as a loss, every repayment should has to be considered as pure profit for the lenders.

 ## Amounts
 * **individual** - most of the amount listed can refer to a specific borrower-lender-pair.
 We may want to prefix the amounts with "individual" to emphasize this.
 I.e. **individual amount owed by borrower A to lender B**.